gunnerVivek/Foretelling-Retail-price-using-Multivariate-Regression/README.md

 # Foretelling-Retail-price-using-Multivariate-Regression
 The clients wanted to find if the prices they were being charged / produced invoice for, were reasonable or were they being taken advantage of.

+# DATA
+Data provided is divided into TRAIN SET and TEST SET.
+Training data has $284780$ observations and $8$ variables (including target), and Test data has $122049$ observations and $7$ variables.
 ### Attribute Description:
 Attribute | Description
 ----------|-------------